 Though the superman is safe for most people, those who have chronic back injuries, are currently healing from an injury, or are pregnant should avoid this exercise or consult a healthcare professional before trying it.

 This move targets your lower back (erector spinae muscles), abs, glutes, hamstrings, and upper back.

 Collectively, this helps provide spinal support, reduces the risk of back injury, and helps you carry out regular activities of daily living, such as bending and lifting.

-While the superman is safe for most people, it’s important to consult a healthcare professional if you have a history of back issues, are injured, or are pregnant.
+While the superman is safe for most people, it’s important to consult a healthcare professional before trying this exercise if you have a history of back issues, are injured, or are pregnant.

 Furthermore, be sure to pay attention as you execute the superman exercise to ensure you’re doing it safely and correctly.